Hand in Hand: Community Colleges Help Build Career Pathways for Dislocated and Low-Skilled Workers

 Mathematica's evaluation included implementation and outcomes studies.
 The implementation study examined program strategies, successes and challenges, and replication.
 The outcomes study focused on career coaches who were hired to strengthen the connection between the workforce development and community college systems so that Virginia workers are better prepared for employment.
 The outcomes study described participant experiences, estimated associations between participation in specific types of coaching activities and student outcomes, and compared participant outcomes with outcomes for nearly 300,000 VCCS students who were not participants.
 Analysis drew information from administrative data sources, including the strategy’s case management system, VCCS registrar data, Workforce Investment Act (WIA) case management data, and Virginia unemployment insurance records.

 Building Skills in Supply Chain Management

-Mathematica's evaluation of the program, Leveraging, Integrating, Networking, Coordinating Supplies (LINCS), is:
+Mathematica's evaluation of the program, Leveraging, Integrating, Networking, Coordinating Supplies (LINCS), included the following:

-- Assessing the extent to which the pathways funded by TAACCCT improve employment outcomes, compared with traditional programs
+- Assessment of the extent to which the pathways funded by TAACCCT improve employment outcomes, compared with traditional programs

-- Analyzing program implementation to inform future replication and scaling of successful programs
+- Analysis of program implementation to inform future replication and scaling of successful programs